Single-use plastic bags: a sad story with a happy ending?

 In single-use plastic bags one can find the worst and the best of us.
 The worst, because it shows how we humans are capable of the worst design possible; choosing a durable and versatile material for a very short-lived application yet causing a disproportionate environmental impact.
 And the best, because through collaborative work, we have been able to radically reduce this impact over the last 10 years.

 I remember how, back in 2008, the world was already inundated with plastic pollution, and plastic bags were the most iconic representation of our throw-away economy.
-Yet, as the proverb says “there are not so blind as those who will not see” and back then very few in Europe saw the invasion of plastic bags as a long-term problem and even less thought that a solution was possible.
+Yet, as the proverb says “there are none so blind as those who will not see” and back then very few in Europe saw the invasion of plastic bags as a long-term problem and even less thought that a solution was possible.

 It was then that ZWE’s member Rezero launched the Plastic-Bag Free day on July 3rd 2008.
 The first edition took place only in Catalonia but the campaign was so inspiring that in 2009 we decided to launch it at European level, with actions in several countries.
 The topic started to gain traction and more and more media houses were writing stories about the ubiquity of single-use plastic bags and their impact on living creatures and the environment as well as the huge economic impact it was having in the global south, where plastic bags were clogging drainage systems and causing severe floods.
 Unsurprisingly, the first country in the world to ban single-use plastic bags was Bangladesh in 2002.